Vinicius-L-R-Matos/my_vault_posts/content/posts/Building a Blog System Using Obsidian.md

 - Everything is uploaded to a branch of a remote repository.
 - A hosting provider delivers it all!

-## The Materials
+## The Required Materials
 The following are needed and will be explained—along with their downloads, installations, and setups—in the next sections:
-- Obsidian
+- Obsidian.
-- Git
+- Git.
-- Git hub
+- Git hub.
-- Hugo
+- Hugo.
-- Host site
+- Host site.
+- Here, I used Windows as the operating system.
+Feel free to adapt the steps for others.

 ## The Setup
 - [Download](https://obsidian.md/download) and install Obsidian.
 - In your preferred Vault, create a folder named ==posts==.
 This folder will house all your blog content.